OtiDioti/FBLK-py/README.md

 ## Background

 The Luttinger-Kohn model is a widely used theoretical framework in condensed matter physics for describing the electronic structure of semiconductors and other materials.
 It provides a comprehensive understanding of the behavior of charge carriers in the presence of external potentials and perturbations.

-The four bands Luttinger Kohn Hamiltonian allows for a detailed description of the electronic structure in materials with complex band structures, such as semiconductors with multiple valleys or anisotropic band dispersions.
+Thus, a detailed description of the electronic structure in materials with complex band structures, such as semiconductors with multiple valleys or anisotropic band dispersions can be achieved through this formalism.

 ## Features
 ![Alt text](/Images/ground_state_planar_geometry.png)